-REF: For more information on queuing tasks with ^%ZTLOAD, see the ^%ZTLOAD: Queue a Task topic in this chapter.
+REF: For more information on queuing tasks with ^%ZTLOAD, see the ^%ZTLOAD: Queue a Task section in this chapter.

-24.1.1.1.1 Calling EN^XUTMDEVQ to Create Tasks
+25.2.1.1.1 Calling EN^XUTMDEVQ to Create Tasks

 The EN^XUTMDEVQ API encapsulates the logic to handle both direct printing and queuing in a single call.